How to Sell a GIA Diamond Successfully: A Comprehensive Guide

 What to Look Out for on a GIA Diamond Report

-A GIA (Gemological Institute of America) diamond report is a critical document for both buyers and sellers of diamonds.
-It offers an unbiased, expert assessment of a diamond's quality and characteristics, which effect value.
+A GIA (Gemological Institute of America) diamond report is a critical document for buyers and sellers of diamonds.
+It offers an unbiased, expert assessment of a diamond's quality and characteristics, which affect value.
 Here's what to look for on a GIA diamond report:

 1. GIA Report Number